DEGREES

 IV.
 Leadership: to demonstrate readiness for collaborative work and management in the life of the Church so as to implement effective discipleship strategies.
 Graduates will demonstrate an articulate understanding of and principled commitment to the following elements:

-Degree Requirements
+Concentration Requirements

-The Master of Arts in Biblical Studies curriculum includes sixteen courses, each of three credit hours: two courses each in Biblical Greek and Hebrew, four courses treating the theological framework of Biblical interpretation, six exegetical courses (three devoted to Old Testament texts and three to New Testament texts), and two electives.
-Students who enter with a reading knowledge of either biblical language may choose advanced language instruction or additional electives.
-A Master’s thesis is optional.
-During their final semester, students will take an oral comprehensive examination.
+The Master of Arts in Biblical Studies curriculum includes sixteen courses, each of three credit hours: two courses each in Biblical Greek and Hebrew (students will pursue either elementary-intermediate or advanced language courses depending on previous instruction); four courses treating biblical interpretation and the role of Scripture in the Church (with emphasis on the Church Fathers and the modern magisterium), six exegetical courses (three devoted to Old Testament texts and three to New Testament texts), and two elective courses.

 Courses

-The Master of Arts in Biblical Studies curriculum includes sixteen courses, each of three credit hours: two courses each in Biblical Greek and Hebrew, four courses treating the theological framework of Biblical interpretation, six exegetical courses (three devoted to Old Testament texts and three to New Testament texts), and two electives.
-Students who enter with a reading knowledge of either biblical language may choose advanced language instruction or additional electives.
-A Master’s thesis is optional.
-During their final semester, students will take an oral comprehensive examination.
+The Master of Arts in Biblical Studies curriculum includes sixteen courses, each of three credit hours: two courses each in Biblical Greek and Hebrew (students will pursue either elementary-intermediate or advanced language courses depending on previous instruction); four courses treating biblical interpretation and the role of Scripture in the Church (with emphasis on the Church Fathers and the modern magisterium), six exegetical courses (three devoted to Old Testament texts and three to New Testament texts), and two elective courses.

 Principles of Biblical Interpretation